-Coinsurance means a percentage amount a Covered Person is responsible to pay out-of-pocket for health care services after satisfaction of the applicable deductibles or copayments, or both.
-The Coinsurance is applied to the Allowable Fee for Covered Medical Expenses incurred for Covered Benefits.
-The Coinsurance amount is shown in the Schedule of Benefits, and applies to the Out-of Pocket Maximum.
-No further co-insurance is assessed when the Out-of Pocket Maximum is met.
+Coinsurance means a percentage amount a Member is responsible to pay out-of-pocket for health care services after satisfaction of the applicable deductibles or copayments, or both.
+For Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider, the Coinsurance is applied in the same manner as if the services were furnished by an In-Network Provider.
+The Coinsurance amount is shown in the SBC, and applies to the Out-of-Pocket Maximum.
+No further co-insurance is assessed when the Out-of-Pocket Maximum is met.